Voteshield/frontend-exercise/README.md

 ## Instructions

-Create a standalone, reusable "Word Lookup" component.
-This component should provide an input that looks up the definition of a word provided by an API and then display the definition.
+Create a reusable, accessible, mobile-friendly "Word Lookup" component.
+This component should provide an input that looks up the definition of a word provided by an API and then displays the definition.

+- There are no constraints on frameworks or libraries you can use.
 - Should utilize whatever API you prefer, but an easy, free one is [dictionaryapi.dev](https://dictionaryapi.dev/).
+- Should provide an easy way to run the component in isolation locally.
+- Should have some minimal design and styling; feel free to assume/include a larger existing design system such as Bootstrap.
-- Please provide brief explanation of choices made throughout the project in the `README.md` or a `NOTES.md` file.
+- Please provide brief explanation of assumptions and choices made throughout the project in the `README.md` or a `NOTES.md` file.
+- See the "Goal" section for more implicit requirements.

-## Goals
+## Goal

-The goal of this exercise is to allow you to demonstrate not just your ability to produce high-quality, accessible, cross-device code but to also show your ability to write code that fits into a larger system and used by others on a team or externally.
+**The goal of this exercise is to allow you to demonstrate your ability to design basic, usable, accessible, cross-device interfaces, and your ability to write high-quality code that fits into a larger system and can easily be used by others.**

+This exercise is purposefully a bit open-ended to allow for creative problem-solving and to understand your previous experience.
+There is a number of expectations set in the "Goal" statement above; we understand that each person may have assumptions about those requirements, but our goal is to assess those assumptions.
+We encourage you to communicate any assumptions as suggested in the "Instructions".
+There will be time to discuss your solution if you move forward in the hiring process.

-This exercise is purposefully open-ended and vague to allow for creative problem-solving, though there is a number of implicit expectations set in the "goals" statement above.
-Do not hesitate to ask questions if you feel you can't make decisions without external input; in a practical environment, user input and iteration would be critical to success.
+Do not hesitate to ask questions about the exercise if you feel you need more guidelines; we realize that in a practical environment, user input and iteration would be critical to success.

 ## Time-frame